medavidallsop/pb4wp/README.md

 - ✅ Scripts for development tasks
 - ✅ Produces a production ready zip

-*\*Checks and/or fixes issues with PHP, JS, CSS, etc, With the exception of PHPCS `Squiz.Commenting.FileComment.Missing` rule - but this can be removed from `phpcs.xml` if needed.*
+*\*Checks and/or fixes issues with PHP, JS, CSS, etc, excluding PHPCS `Squiz.Commenting.FileComment.Missing` rule - but this can be removed from `phpcs.xml` if needed.*

 # Installation